 Someone who inherits real estate that's been left through a transfer-on-death (TOD) deed should have an easy time transferring ownership after the original owner dies.

 In most states, the affidavit must state the name of the new owner, describe the property, and give the date of the previous owner's death.
-If state law requiresit, it it may also have to state the fair market value of the real estate at the date of death.
+If state law requires it, the affidavit may also need to state the fair market value of the real estate at the date of death.
 A sample affidavit, from Nevada, is shown below.
-But because laws change, the TOD beneficiary should check the state statute or consult a lawyer to find out the exact requirements in effect when the transfer takes place.
+Affidavits for other states will be slightly different.
+And because laws change, the TOD beneficiary should check the state statute or consult a lawyer to find out the exact requirements that are in effect when the transfer takes place.

 Sample Death of Grantor Affidavit (Nevada)